green pawprints

-Dog nose bleed is not a disease in itself, but rather it is a symptom of some disease, or it is a reaction triggered by some external stimulants.
+As mentioned above, nose bleeding is not a disease in itself, but rather a symptom of some disease, or a reaction triggered by some external stimulants.
 The most common possible causes of dog nosebleeding are:

 Foreign Objects

-Foreign objects (such as blades of grass, foxtails, etc.) that have found their way up the nasal cavity can cause violent sneezing and irritation to the nasal lining.
+Small foreign objects (such as seeds, blades of grass, foxtails, etc.) that have found their way up the nasal cavity can cause violent sneezing and irritation to the nasal lining.
 Violent sneezing and irritation can result in nosebleeds.

 Nasal Infections